hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 = Equipment - Robin
 <equipment>
-Each character has a Carrying Capacity equal to 5 + Might Mod.
-Items and equipment have an amount of Bulk (usually 1).
-The total Bulk of all items in your Inventory must be less than or equal to your Carrying Capacity.
-If you're carrying more than your Capacity at the end of a shift, you get Fatigue equal to the amount of extra Bulk you're carrying (total Bulk - Carrying Capacity).
+Each character has a #term("Carrying Capacity", is_definition: true) equal to 5 + Might Mod.
+Items and Equipment have an amount of #term[Bulk] (usually 1).
+If you're carrying more than your #term("Capacity", key: "Carrying Capacity") at the end of a #term[Shift], you get #term[Fatigue] equal to the amount of extra #term[Bulk] you're carrying (total #[Bulk] - #term[Carrying Capacity]).

-Each character also has a Quick Draw Inventory with a Capacity of 3, which does not contribute to the total Bulk in your regular Inventory.
+Each character also has a #term("Quick Draw Inventory", is_definition: true) with a Capacity of 3, which does not contribute to the total #term[Bulk] in your regular Inventory.
-Essentially, you get 3 extra Capacity for things like weapons and shields that you would want easy access to during combat.
+Essentially, you get 3 extra Capacity for things like Weapons and Shields that you would want easy access to during combat.

+Finally, small Items with 0 #term[Bulk] are called #term("Trinkets", is_definition: true), and don't go in a characters normal Inventory.
-Finally, each character has a Pocket, where they can fit as many items as you can physically write in the box on their character sheet.
-These cannot be things on the Equipment list, but should instead be things like a flint and steel, a pocket knife, or a sentimental item.
+Instead, each character has a #term("Pocket", is_definition: true), where they can fit as many #term[Trinkets] as they can physically write in the box on their character sheet.
+These are things like a flint and steel, a pocket knife, a letter, or a sentimental item.

 === Equipment
 <equipment>